 At a glance

-- Spend time studying abroad as part of your degree at the University's campuses in China or Malaysia or in locations such as Australia, Canada and Japan
+- Study abroad opportunities at the University's campuses in China or Malaysia or in locations such as Australia, Canada and Japan

-- Study in a school ranked among the UK's top 5 economics departments in The Guardian University Guide 2018
+- 4th in the UK for economics in The Guardian University Guide 2018

 What is economics?

 Economics affects each and everyone one of us, regardless of where we live or what we do.

-The school also has research specialisms in globalisation, economic development, political economy, finance, credit and macroeconomics, and hosts Europe's largest group of researchers in experimental and behavioural economics.
+The School of Economics has research specialisms in globalisation, economic development, political economy, finance, credit and macroeconomics.
+We also host Europe's largest group of researchers in experimental and behavioural economics.

 How will I study?

-The majority of teaching is delivered through lectures, tutorials, seminars and computer laboratory classes.
-You will normally have around 12 contact hours each week in year one, including 8-10 hours of lectures.
-Outside taught hours, you will be expected to spend time reading and researching for written assignments.
+Most teaching is delivered through lectures, tutorials, seminars and computer laboratory classes.
+You will normally have around 8-10 hours of lectures and one or two tutorials each week.
+Outside taught hours, you'll be expected to spend time reading and researching for written assignments.
 Independent study is a fundamental part of an economics education.

-Studying economics at university is different; that's why we provide a core module in study skills in your first year, which provides useful information and advice on how to get ahead at university.
-First year students also take a careers skills module which aims to get you thinking about your future career and offers valuable information on applying for summer placements and internships.
+Studying economics at university is different; that's why we provide a core module in study skills in your first year, which provides useful information and advice on how to get ahead.
+First-year students also take a careers skills module which aims to get you thinking about your future career and offers valuable information on applying for summer placements and internships.

 The school is housed in the Sir Clive Granger Building, named in honour of the winner of the 2003 Nobel Prize in Economic Sciences, a former student and member of academic staff at Nottingham.
 The building is in the heart of University Park, a beautifully landscaped 300-acre parkland campus in Nottingham.